libondev/debugger-for-console/README.md

   // The log output method in some languages does not support multiple functions, such as `Java` "debugger-for-console.onlyOutputVariable": "auto",

-  // Whether to insert an empty line before the log message or not.
-  "debugger-for-console.insertEmptyLineBeforeLogMessage": false,

-  // Whether to insert an empty line after the log message or not.
+  // Whether to insert an empty line before or after the log message or not.
-  "debugger-for-console.insertEmptyLineAfterLogMessage": false,
+  "debugger-for-console.insertEmptyLine": "none",

   // Customize debugging statements for different languages "debugger-for-console.wrappers": {